from the HEAD OF SCHOOL

-Dear Poly friends,
+Dear Poly Community,

-With gratitude,
+With appreciation,

 BOARD OF TRUSTEES